 church/nonprofits: Cash or Accrual.

 Most small church/nonprofits use the cash method.
-See this article on Cash or Accrual Basis Accounting on my small business site.
+See this article on Cash or Accrual Basis Accounting.
 It is geared toward for-profit accounting, but the same principle applies to fund accounting.

 Mid to large size churches often use accrual accounting to give a more accurate picture of their overall financial position.